lighthousemontessori/lighthousemontessori.github.io/program_logistics.md

 We are a Dawn to Dusk program, open from 7:30 AM until 6:00 PM, M-TH.
 We close every Friday at 4:30p for maintenance and staff meetings.
 We also have 6 in-service days throughout the year that will be closed to the students and allow the staff to refresh the environment.
 Currently we are only accepting applications for Before Care + Extended Day and Extended Day.

 We are open year-round, with the same staff and program offered at all times.
-We do close for the last week in December, the week of July 4th, and for the 10 major US Holidays.
+We are closed for the last week in December, the week of July 4th, and for the 10 major US Holidays.

 Kindergarten students' last day is the last Friday of June.